-A visit to Mottifont Abbey near Romsey in Hampshire, a National Trust property with an unparalled collection of Old Roses is sure to inspire.
+A visit to Mottisfont Abbey near Romsey in Hampshire, a National Trust property with a sizeable collection of Old Roses that is sure to inspire.
 As too, maybe a little later, would be a visit to Albrighton, near Telford, to see David Austin’s two-acre garden.
 There are plenty of stories in my blog cataloguing their gardens and rose collections, so please do have a virtual wander.

-I’ve spent a lot of time on roses, but intend to cover some of the more useful and interesting shrubs, perennials, climbers and annuals when looking at the plant lists I’ve written out, and the plans.
+I’ve spent a lot of time on roses, but cover many of the more useful and interesting shrubs, perennials, climbers and annuals detailed in the plant lists I’ve written out.
 These are not writ in stone, but suggest longevity, interest at different times of year, with a focus on structure, varying the shape, size and texture of the plants, as well as the leaf colour and flower, fragrance and impact at different times of day.

 With the hedgerows and river banks overflowing with cow parsley, elderflower and hawthorn, we might include some of their better behaved garden plants in to the mix – Ammi major and Orlaya, Sambucus and Crataegus.
-Foxgloves are about to do their thing, Japanese Anemones will be with us from high summer to late, Hydrangeas in all their myriad forms are a true delight.
+Foxgloves are about to do their thing, Japanese Anemones will be with us from high summer, Hydrangeas in all their myriad forms are a true delight from summer onwards.

-Narcissus and Tulips started us off in the Cutting Garden, Camassias and Alliums take up the baton, Agapanthus sees us through the summer and Dahlias create a blinding finish to the year (and who can resists Café au Lait?).
+Narcissus and Tulips started the white season off in March, Camassias and Alliums will take up the baton, Agapanthus sees us through the summer and Dahlias create a blinding finish to the year (and who can resists Café au Lait?)..